RaspAP/raspap-docs/docs/network-devices.md

 ![image](https://user-images.githubusercontent.com/33725910/115952612-3a73cb80-a4e7-11eb-8998-cbb66fb108c4.png)

-The model E3372h-320 will be detected as a Hilink device and shows up wth the name `hilink0`.
+The model E3372h-320 will be detected as a Hilink device and shows up with the name `hilink0`.
 Other Hilink devices require a corresponding assignment under Networking &rarr; Network Devices.

 ![image](https://user-images.githubusercontent.com/33725910/115952595-1ca66680-a4e7-11eb-8417-22f27b5f93eb.png)